seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Should rob my bed-mate of my company.

 **DIOMEDES**
-That’s my mind too.
+That's my mind too.
 Good morrow, Lord AEneas.

 **PARIS**
-A valiant Greek, AEneas,–take his hand,–
+A valiant Greek, AEneas,--take his hand,--
 Witness the process of your speech, wherein
 You told how Diomed, a whole week by days,
 Did haunt you in the field.